Anthony DiNozzo

-The character drew mixed reactions from the audience.
-According to Bellisario, Tony was often criticized by the female audience at the beginning of the shows run for his male chauvinism.
-This softened after Weatherly decided to tone down that aspect of his portrayal, and afterwards the character was better received.
-Critics continued to be both amused and annoyed by his "charming goofball" persona.
-By 2011, Weatherly was listed among the top-10 most-popular actors on primetime television, according to Q Score.
+The character initially drew mixed reception, often criticized for his male chauvinism.
+Audience reception had improved after Weatherly decided to tone down that aspect of his portrayal, and afterwards the character was better received, but critics remained polarized on the character's "goofball personality".

 In January 2016, Weatherly and CBS confirmed that season thirteen would be DiNozzo's last as a series regular.
 In the show, DiNozzo leaves after learning that he has a daughter with his former partner Special Agent Ziva David, who apparently died in a mortar attack on her home in Israel.
-DiNozzo leaves NCIS to "look for some answers" and to care for their daughter.
+DiNozzo leaves NCIS to care for his daughter.

+Weatherly returned to make a cameo appearance as DiNozzo at the end of the season 21 episode "The Stories We Leave Behind", paying tribute to Ducky Mallard (David McCallum).
+Following this, Weatherly and former co-star Cote de Pablo reprised their roles for the spin-off series NCIS: Tony & Ziva.